ENCCS/julia-for-hpc/content/guide.rst

 Prerequisites
 -------------

 This lesson material assumes some familiarity with Julia's syntax.
-However, the necessary prerequisites are covered in the Quick Reference section which should be required
+The necessary prerequisites are covered in the Prerequisites section which should be required
 reading for participants prior to attending a workshop.
+It can also be covered in 10-15 minutes by the instructor at the start of a workshop.

 Mode of teaching